Engaging with PRIDE

 Share Engaging with PRIDE on Facebook Share Engaging with PRIDE on Twitter Share Engaging with PRIDE on Linkedin Email Engaging with PRIDE link

-Pride is recognized and celebrated each June as a time to come together to recognize the contributions, experiences, and achievements of the 2SLGBTQ1A+ community.
-It is a time to ground ourselves in the commitment to cultivate places and opportunities to engage our community in inclusive ways that honour, respect, and embrace the role of pride in shaping our city.
+Each June, Pride is recognized and celebrated as a time to honour the contributions, experiences, and achievements of the 2SLGBTQIA+ community.
+For us, it is also a time to reflect on our responsibility to create spaces and opportunities for inclusive engagement, spaces that respect and prioritize the role of Pride in shaping our engagement practices.

 We're collecting information as part of this project